yuval-ro/guides/ohmyposh/ohmyposh.md

     choco install oh-my-posh
     ```

-1. **Install a Nerd Font:**
+1. **Install a Nerd Font and configurate shells to use it:**

-    OMP requires "Nerd Fonts", which are Monospace fonts augmented with symbols and icons.
+    OMP requires "Nerd Fonts", which are monospaced fonts augmented with symbols and icons.

     Without them, most of the themes will not display shell prompts correctly.

-    Run the following command:
+    Run the following command which will list all possible Nerd Fonts OMP offers:
     ```powershell
     oh-my-posh font install
     ```
-    A menu will be listed, of all possible (free-to-use) Nerd Fonts catered by OMP.
-    Select one of your liking to install.

-1. **Set a Nerd Font for PowerShell and VSCode integrated terminal:**

-    In PowerShell, right click the title bar, then select "Properties">"Font".
+    Select one you like, say 'Hack', and install it by pressing Enter.

+    After that, configure the following to use 'Hack' as their display font:

+    * PowerShell:
+        * Right-click the title bar
+        * Select "Properties">"Font"
-    Select your installed font from the list and hit "OK".
+        * Select "Hack Nerd Font Mono" from the dropdown

+    * Terminal:
+        * Right-click the title bar.
+        * Select "Settings".
+        * From "Profiles" select "Windows PowerShell".
+        * From "Additional Settings" select "Appearance".
+        * From "Font Face" select "Hack Nerd Font Mono" from the dropdown.

+    * VSCode:
-    In VSCode, hit Ctrl+Shift+P, then type "settings.json" and hit Enter.
+        * Hit Ctrl+Shift+P, type "settings.json", hit Enter.
-    Paste the following key-values inside the JSON object, replacing the placeholders with your installed font's name:
+        * Paste the following key-values inside the JSON object in the openeed file, replacing the placeholders with your installed font's name:
             ```json
-    "editor.fontFamily": "NERD_FONT_NAME",
-    "terminal.integrated.fontFamily": "NERD_FONT_NAME",
+            "editor.fontFamily": "Hack Nerd Font Mono",
+            "terminal.integrated.fontFamily": "Hack Nerd Font Mono"
             ```

-1. **Configure theme:**
+1. **Configure OMP theme:**
-    Run the following command:
+    Run the following command, which will demo all of OMP's included themes:
     ```PowerShell
     Get-PoshThemes
     ```
-    This will demonstrate in the shell all of OMP's endorsed themes.
-    Once you settled on one, say the "Powerline" theme, find its Github URL in [Themes](https://ohmyposh.dev/docs/themes), go to its Github page, select "RAW", and copy the RAW Github URL.

-    Open your `$PROFILE` file via some text editor:
+    Select one you like, say 'nu4a', and open your `$PROFILE` file via some text editor:
     ```powershell
     code $PROFILE
     ```

-    Paste in the file the following line, where the URL is your selected theme's:
+    Paste in the file the following lines, where the is your selected theme's:
     ```PowerShell
+    # This will call the OMP init script every time a PowerShell instance is started,
+    #  and set the theme to the one defined by the local .json file as follows:
-    oh-my-posh init pwsh --config 'https://raw.githubusercontent.com/JanDeDobbeleer/oh-my-posh/main/themes/powerline.omp.json' | Invoke-Expression
+    oh-my-posh init pwsh --config 'C:\Program Files (x86)\oh-my-posh\themes\nu4a.omp.json' | Invoke-Expression
+    # This will remove the "(venv) " prompt prefix that pip embeds in your shell whenver you are within an activated venv.
+    # Instead, the OMP theme will have its own good-looking prefix.
+    $env:VIRTUAL_ENV_DISABLE_PROMPT = 1
     ```

     Save and restart your shell.

 ## Removal